-The members of the Remuneration Committee during the year were Michael Sistenich and Geoffrey Kempler (until 30 November 2015, the members were: Dominique Fisher, Tina McMeckan and Russell Howard), whom are independent directors.
+The members of the Remuneration Committee during the year were Michael Sistenich and Geoffrey Kempler, whom are independent directors.

 Details relating to performance evaluation are set out in the section of the Directors' Report headed 'Remuneration Report'.
 For details on the number of meetings of the Remuneration Committee held during the year and the attendees at those meetings, refer to the Directors' Report under the section headed 'Directors' Meetings'.